particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 This can be done through various means:

-- Taken from the list of Device IDs provided with your tray.
+- From the list of Device IDs provided with your tray.

-- You can use a data-matrix scanner to scan the Particle serial number sticker on the Particle device.
+- Using a data-matrix scanner to scan the Particle serial number sticker on the Particle device.

 This sticker contains the serial number.
 On Gen 3 devices, it also contains a space character, followed by the mobile secret, which you do not need for activation.